Is Sleeping on the Floor Good for You?

 Is floor-sleeping bad for you?

-Now that we've discussed whether floor sleeping is good for, we're going to discuss whether anything suggests if it's bad for you.
+Now that we've discussed whether sleeping on the floor is good, we're going to discuss whether anything suggests it's bad for you.

-The positivity you may hear about floor sleeping-relieving back pain can be confusing.
+The positivity you may hear about sleeping on the floor to relieve back pain can be confusing.
 Many swear that it helps their back pain, while others can't bear the idea of it.
 Because, as I'll state for the third or fourth time, soft mattresses allow your spine to curve... but that's because it's naturally in a curve.
 On a hard surface, your spine is going to have difficulty maintaining that curve.

 Depending on your body weight, your mattress may allow your spine to curve too much.